PUBLIC NOTICE OF ORDINANCE ADOPTION

 SECTION 2: APPROVAL

-A. The Murrieta Hills Development Agreement attached as Attachment O1 to the Agenda Report is hereby adopted and incorporated herein by reference. [available upon request from the City Clerk’s Department],
+A. The Murrieta Hills Change of Zone attached to the Agenda Report is hereby adopted and incorporated herein by reference [available upon request from the City Clerk’s Department].

 SECTION 3: Notice of Adoption